 Not surprisingly, real estate licenses have become a hot commodity of sorts, especially in the investing landscape; it offers investors a way to get ahead of the competition.
-But there are certain things you must consider before making the commitment.
+But there are certain things you must consider before committing.

-Let’s take a look at three questions that can help clear up whether or not you will want to get your real estate license:
+Let’s take a look at four questions that can help clear up whether or not you will want to get your real estate license:

-In a word, yes; having a real estate license can open up a world of opportunities to investors they never even new existed.
-Becoming a licensed real estate agent can grant you access to properties on the Multiple Listing Service (MLS), result in high paydays through commissions and simultaneously increase your network of professional acquaintances.
-Not one real estate investor, at least that I am aware of, would say that either of these are a bad thing.
-However, there is one caveat: you must weigh the benefits of becoming an agent yourself with the prospect of simply working along side of one.
+In a word, yes, having a real estate license can open up a world of opportunities to investors they never even knew existed.
+Becoming a licensed real estate agent can grant you access to properties on the Multiple Listing Service (MLS), result in high paydays through commissions, and simultaneously increase your network of professional acquaintances.
+At least that I am aware of, not one real estate investor would say that either of these is bad.
+However, there is one caveat: you must weigh the benefits of becoming an agent yourself with the prospect of simply working alongside one.

 I want to encourage aspiring investors to become licensed real estate agents, but that is not to say it is for everyone.
 In fact, becoming an agent yourself and working with one each correspond with inherent benefits.
-On the one hand, becoming an agent allows you to personally take advantage of benefits without having to rely on another individual, but you must be prepared to commit.
-That said, working with a licensed real estate agent gives you access to everything I have already mentioned, you simply aren’t privy to it all without their help, and there is the added cost to consider.
+On the one hand, becoming an agent allows you to personally take advantage of benefits without relying on another individual, but you must be prepared to commit.
+That said, working with a licensed real estate agent gives you access to everything I have already mentioned; you aren’t privy to it all without their help, and there is the added cost to consider.

 Not surprisingly, becoming a licensed real estate agent isn’t free, nor is it void of commitment obligations.
 While the criteria for obtaining a real estate license can vary between state lines, you can expect licensing laws to enforce upfront fees and periodic renewals.